·

 Keep in mind that Poland has a very strict school system (similar to the German system) and the same applies to universities because you don’t really have elective subjects.
 When kids move from Poland to the US they usually skip about 2-3 grades or pass SATs after middle school.

-Compared to Poland, I found the university in the UK a joke because it seemed like I was basically back in high school.
+Compared to Poland, I found the university in the UK a joke because it seemed like I was back in high school.

 Good travel hub